 For the almost 9 million licensed drivers in the state of Pennsylvania who pay an annual average cost of $427 for minimum coverage and $1,476 for full coverage car insurance, finding the best car insurance can also mean finding the cheapest car insurance.
-Pennsylvania drivers will find there are a few providers in particular who offer competitive rates.
+Based on Bankrate’s findings, Penn National and Geico offer some of the cheapest average minimum coverage and full coverage car insurance rates.

-Our top picks for the cheapest car insurance in Pennsylvania for 2021 not only provide lower rates on average, but also offer some of the best coverage to protect you and your family when driving.
+Our top picks for the cheapest car insurance in Pennsylvania for 2021 not only provide lower rates on average, but also offer lots of coverage options to protect you and your family when driving.

 The cheapest car insurance in Pennsylvania

-Pennsylvania offers many great choices for excellent car insurance coverage, but you will quickly notice that the pricing varies considerably by provider.
-In order to help you make your decision, Bankrate evaluated customer reviews, explored numerous companies’ coverage options and compared quoted insurance premiums.
+Pennsylvania offers many great choices for affordable car insurance coverage, but pricing can vary considerably by provider.
+In order to help you make your decision, Bankrate evaluated customer reviews, explored numerous companies’ coverage options and compared quoted insurance premiums to determine our picks for the best cheap car insurance in Pennsylvania.